 If some of these have been on your mind, keep reading, and then of course, start planning!

-During this great journey, they must walk very long distances and simultaneously attempt to avoid predation from lions, cheetahs, leopards, and even hyenas and starvation.
+During this necessary journey, they must walk extreme distances and simultaneously attempt to avoid predation from lions, cheetahs, leopards, hyenas, and starvation.
 They must cross rivers filled with crocodiles waiting to catch a meal, battle disease, endure injury and fatigue and hopefully live to do it all again!
 As many as 250,000 animals will die during this yearly cycle.

-Absolutely!
-The Great Migration is an amazing phenomenon.
-It is stupendous to see hundreds of thousands of animals moving all together.
-Because so many animals rely on wildebeest and zebra for food, the Migration attracts many other species while moving through the landscape, making for unique sightings of diverse species.
-For example, on a good day, you can simultaneously watch giraffe, lion, elephant, buffalo, hippo, hyena, impala, zebra, ostrich, and gazelles.
+Yes, the Great Migration is an incredible event to witness.
+It is spectacular to see hundreds of thousands of animals moving together.
+Because so many animals rely on wildebeest and zebra for food, the Great Migration attracts many other species, making for unique sightings of diverse species.
+For example, on a good day, you can watch giraffe, lion, elephant, buffalo, hippo, hyena, impala, zebra, ostrich, and gazelles simultaneously.

-3. How do I enhance my Migration experience?
+How do I enhance my Great Migration experience?

 - Maximize your time in the Serengeti.
-Stay in at least two different camps in different locations to ensure the best chance of catching the migration in action.
+Stay in at least two camps in different locations to ensure the best chance of catching the Migration.

-- Plan ahead: if you can, give yourself at least 8-12 months (even over a year) in advance of when you’d like to travel.
-This way you can ensure getting the best lodges and camps in the most desirable locations.
+- Plan ahead: If you can, give yourself at least 8-12 months (even over a year) in advance of when you’d like to travel.
+This way, you can secure the best lodges and camps in the most desirable locations.

 - If you’re up for it, choose a more adventurous way to see the Migration!
 Go off the beaten path with a walking expedition across the Serengeti!